AdityaCS19B019/AdityaCS19B019/README.md

 # 💫 About Me:
 I am Aditya.
-I am a final year CSE student at IIT Tirupati.I am very passionate for Computer Science and looking forward to further my experience in this field.
+I am a computer Science Graduate from IIT Tirupati, currently working as a Software Engineer in HY.

 ## 🌐 Socials: